NewSecResearcher/CHIMERA_USENIX2026/Scenario 02/README.txt

 topics are mapped, **DDS Spy** is deployed for passive monitoring to observe traffic patterns and identify abnormalities in TF broadcasts.

-Next, **ros2_fuzz** or a custom script as shown in Scenario2.mp4 can be used to actively inject malformed or boundary case TF messages, probing the system’s ability to validate inputs and handle unexpected data.
+Next, **ros2_fuzz** or using a custom python script as shown in Scenario2.mkv can be used to actively injects malformed or boundary case TF messages, probing the system’s ability to validate inputs and handle unexpected data.
 During these injections, **RViz visualization** highlights any resulting misalignments in robot localization or frame transforms, exposing the